Wondering about how to make miso? It’s actually easier than you expect! Homemade miso is so tasty that you will want to eat it straight from the jar!

 - Cuisine: Japanese

-- Simmer the beans until they are really soft.
-Soy beans will take about 2 hours.
+- Drain the water then cook the beans until they are soft.
+Soybeans will take about 2 hours, and other beans are closer to 45 minutes.

 - Drain the beans, reserving 1 1/2 cups of the cooking water.

-- When the beans have cooled to room temperature, mix in the koji rice, 1/2 cup of salt and reserved cooking water.
+- When the beans have cooled to room temperature, place them in a large mixing bowl with the koji rice, 1/2 cup of salt, and reserved cooking water.

-- Mash by hand or with a potato masher.
-You want the rough texture of hand mashing, so don’t be afraid to do it by hand.
-Then pack the mashed beans and rice into your container for fermenting.
-Make sure you have at least 1 inch of head room because liquid will bubble up during the fermentation.
+- Mash everything together by hand or with a potato masher.
+You want the rough texture of hand mashing, so don’t be afraid to get your hands dirty.
+Then pack the mashed beans and rice into fermentation container.
+Make sure you have at least 1 inch of the headroom because the liquid will bubble up during the fermentation.
+See the section above for different fermentation container options.

-- Sprinkle another teaspoon salt on the top of the packed in beans and rice.
+- Sprinkle another teaspoon of salt on the top of the packed in beans and rice.

-- Use a weight to hold the beans down during fermentation.
-It will slowly produce a layer of dark brown liquid called tamari.
+- Use a weight to keep everything weighed down during fermentation.
+It will slowly produce a layer of dark brown liquid called tamari, which can be drained off after fermenting to be used like soy sauce.
+(Yum!)

-- Place in a cool, dark location to ferment for 6-24 months.
+- Place the fermentation container in a cool, dark location to ferment for 6-24 months.
+A basement or closet is perfect.

 Keywords: homemade, diy, vegan, gluten free, vegetarian, traditional, savory, nut free